wang-bin/dllapi/README.md

 ####Step 1: create a header with dllapi

 This step is quite easy.
 The header is **created once use forever!**

+NOTE: you may simply include "SDL/SDL.h" in the namespace and do nothing else if that gives no compile error!

+Or you can include the api you want, including requred consts and macros.
+The api in the namespace `DllAPI/SDL` are **JUST Copy from original headers**

 Here is a simple SDL example: